inorbit-ai/inorbit-robot-connectors/mir_connector/README.md

 There are two alternatives for installing the connector Python package.

 1. From PyPi: `pip install inorbit-mir-connector`.
-2. From source: clone the repository and run `pip install -e <mir_connector folder path>`.
+2. From source: clone the repository and run `pip install -e mir_connector/`.

 Configure the Connector: